SpredfastLegacy/JMVC-Inject/README.md

 In the examples, we name the injector variable `injector`, but you can call it whatever you want. e.g., `require`, `when`, `myInjector`, etc. The injector is also referred to as the context.

-**NOTE:** these docs are a work in progress, but for working examples of all functionality, you can refer to the qunit tests in the test directory.
+**NOTE:** these docs fairly complete, but you can always find working examples in the qunit tests in the test directory.

 ## Injecting plain functions